WorkflowAI/python-sdk/README.md

 ## WorkflowAI

-[WorkflowAI](https://workflowai.com) is a low-code tool for product managers and software engineers that makes it easier to ship features powered by AI.
+[WorkflowAI](https://workflowai.com) is an open-source platform where product and engineering teams collaborate to build and iterate on AI features.

 This SDK is designed for Python teams who prefer code-first development.
 It provides greater control through direct code integration while still leveraging the full power of the WorkflowAI platform, complementing the web-app experience.